49fd6m92vc-code/wmrn-radio-history-archive/content/contribute-materials/_index.md

 ## Accuracy & Context

-Historical records are sometimes incomplete, and memories can differ.
-Contributions may be used alongside other materials to provide context rather than definitive conclusions.
+Historical records are sometimes incomplete, and recollections may differ.
+Contributions may be presented alongside other materials to provide context rather than definitive conclusions.

-Corrections, clarifications, and additional information are always welcome and encouraged.
+Corrections, clarifications, and additional information are always welcome.

 ---

 ## How to Contribute

-If you have materials, information, or recollections you would like to share—or if you simply have questions about whether something may be useful—please reach out:
+If you have materials, information, or recollections you would like to share — or if you are unsure whether something may be useful — please contact:

-**archive@wmrnhistory.com**
+**archives@wmrnhistory.com**

 A brief description of what you have, along with any known dates, names, or context, is helpful but not required.